ncabatoff/prombench/README.md

 # Exporters

-The `-exporter` flag selects which load exporter to use.
+The `-exporters` flag is a comma-separated list specifying which load exporters to use and how many, e.g. inc:2,static:3 would launch 2 inc exporters and 3 static exporters.

 The `inc` exporter increments the value of each metric on each scrape.